Appendix T — SPSS Tutorial: Repeated Measures ANOVA

 Interpreting this table:

 The F-ratio is the same across all rows — only the degrees of freedom (and therefore the exact p-value) change with the corrections.
-Notice that because ε_GG = .936 and ε_HF = 1.000, the corrected degrees of freedom are very close to the uncorrected values, and all rows yield identical p-values here.
+Here, the correction meaningfully reduces the degrees of freedom, so the correct reporting choice is the Greenhouse-Geisser row rather than the uncorrected sphericity-assumed row.

 Partial eta-squared of .80 means that 80% of the variance in strength that is attributable to within-person sources (time + error, excluding between-person baseline differences) is explained by the time effect.
 This is a very large effect by Cohen’s (1988) benchmarks (.01 small, .06 medium, .14 large).
 The within-subjects design is so efficient here because individual strength levels are highly stable across participants — removing this between-subjects variability makes the time effect stand out very clearly.